UniversalDevicesInc-PG3/udi-poly-notification/README.md

 1. Backup Your ISY in case of problems!
    * Really, do the backup, please
-2. Go to the Polyglot Store in the UI and install Notification.
+2. Go to the Polyglot Store in the UI and click on Install for the Notification Nodeserver.
-3. Add Notification NodeServer in Polyglot
+3. After installed, under Polyglot, go to Nodeservers menu and click on Add NodeServer.
+This will add the node server to your ISY
 4. Go to the Configuration page and read those instructions.
+After configuration, restart the node sever.
 5. Restart the ISY Admin Console if you already had it open

 ## Requirements